CasperWA/push-protected/README.md

 Push commit(s) to a branch protected by required [status checks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) by creating a temporary branch, where status checks are run, before fast-forward merging it into the protected branch, finally removing the temporary branch.

-In order to perform commits prior to the push updates, you should pass a bash/sh script to `changes`.
-The name should be a complete relative path from the root of the repository to the file.
-See below for an example.

 > **Note**: Currently this action _only_ supports status checks that are GitHub Action status checks, i.e., no third-party status checks are currently supported (like, e.g., protecting a branch with Travis CI checks).
 > This is expected, however, to be added in the future.